gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/embed_dashboards/_index.md

 **Disadvantages:**
 - More time needed for development and maintenance comparing to the other methods
-- Deeper knowledge of the GoodData platform required comparing to the other methods
+- Deeper knowledge of GoodData required comparing to the other methods
 - More complex (but not impossible) integration with applications without React